Equipment Requirements and Online Resources

 C. Friends or family members.

-3. Tuition or Registration difficulties: Contact Ms. Barbara Silisky [Adult Student Campus Connect (ASCC)]; 501-569-8648.
+2. Tuition or Registration difficulties: Contact Adult Student Campus Connect (ASCC)]; 501-569-8648.
 The Adult Student Campus Connection is designed to provide encouragement and assistance to adults entering or returning to college.
 This office seeks to provide the support students may need to make a successful transition to college life.

-4. Grant funding problems, other issues specific to Orientation and Mobility or Rehabilitation Teaching program: Contact appropriate Program Coordinator: Dr. Bill Jacobson, Orientation and Mobility; 501-569-8505 OR Dr. Pat Smith, Rehabilitation Teaching Program Coordinator; 501-569-3169.
+3. Grant funding problems, other issues specific to Orientation and Mobility Program: Contact appropriate Program Coordinator: Dr. Bill Jacobson, Orientation and Mobility; 501-569-8505.